tomediaarts/governance/board-structure-and-roles/code-of-conduct.md

 * Share knowledge and work together to co-create new sustainable ideas
 * Take a patient and long view, recognizing that ideas and opportunities need the right conditions to take root and will require iterative and sometimes challenging work
 * Have a serious regard for the collaboration and a determination not to let it be subverted

-## Accountability

-The Board of Directors is collectively accountable to Members, the broader TMAC and Toronto media arts community, neighborhood residents, funders and stakeholders.
-This accountability supersedes any conflicting loyalty to advocacy and interest groups.

-Board members are accountable to the Board.

-## Responsibilities

-Individual members of the Board must:

-* Be informed
-* Maintain confidentiality
-* Be proactive
-* Avoid conflict of interest